Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 1.5 Contributions to Knowledge

-Theoretical Contribution: The research develops and tests Distributed Placemaking—a novel theoretical framework extending place attachment theory and placemaking to multi-node, intermittently occupied work environments.
-This framework integrates six core theories (place attachment, ecological systems, JD-R, space syntax, activity theory, IPAT) into a coherent model applicable to hybrid work design.
+Theoretical Contribution: At its center, this work proposes Distributed Placemaking, a framework that extends place attachment theory and placemaking to multi-node, intermittently occupied work environments.
+It stitches together six theories (place attachment, ecological systems, JD-R, space syntax, activity theory, IPAT) into a model applicable to hybrid work design.

-Empirical Contribution: The research produces comparative data linking workplace typologies to worker experience (place attachment, collaboration equity, belonging), productivity outcomes (self-reported and behavioral proxies), and sustainability metrics (carbon emissions, energy burden by income) across two regulatory contexts.
-This dataset is novel; few studies have simultaneously measured experience, productivity, and environmental outcomes.
+Empirical Contribution: I aim to build a comparative dataset linking workplace typologies to worker experience (place attachment, collaboration equity, belonging), productivity outcomes (self-reported and behavioral proxies), and sustainability metrics (carbon emissions, energy burden by income) across two regulatory contexts.
+Not many studies have tried to measure experience, productivity, and environmental outcomes together, so this dataset would help fill that gap.

-Professional Contribution: The research produces evidence-based design guidelines for hybrid workplace design—actionable principles applicable to architectural practice and corporate real estate strategy.
-These guidelines are grounded in theory and validated through expert consensus (Delphi method).
+Professional Contribution: Finally, the practical deliverable is a set of evidence-based design guidelines for hybrid workplace design: actionable principles applicable to architectural practice and corporate real estate strategy.
+These guidelines will be grounded in the empirical findings and reviewed through expert feedback (Delphi method).

 2.0 Theoretical Framework